revk/AJL/ajl.md

 The key data type used for all AJL operations is `j_t`.
 This is itself a pointer type, and memory is allocated for the data as needed.
 You need to ensure the usage of the type is freed.

+The actual type can reference the whole JSON object, the tree, which is what you need to ensure is freed.
+But it can also be used to reference any *node* in the tree, and allow walking the tree and creating and changing the tree.

+As such you should keep a root node variable from the `j_create()` and ensure you free (`j_delete()`) that when finished.

 ## Creating / deleting

 You can create a new JSON object, type `j_t` using `j_create()`.
 This allocates an empty JSON object which can be used in various functions.
 In the event of an error a NULL is returned.
 AJL functions cope with NULL passed without crashing.